Bhupesh-V/Bhupesh-V.github.io/_posts/2026-08-30-no-empathy-human-derivative-system.md

 layout: post
 comments: true
 title: No empathy for a human derivative system
-description: Stop enabling systems that are fundamentally against humanity.
+description: Stop enabling systems that no longer serve humanity.
 ---

 *Don’t hate the player, hate the game* is an idiom used a lot but never argued for or against.
-In the language I grew up with (hindi), another catchphrase, “*Apna kam banta, bhad me jaye janta*” (which roughly translates to: *My work is done, to hell with the public*) carries a similar cynical rhetorical weight.
-Both expressions urge us to accept systemic flaws as inevitable background noise.
-In this post, I wanna challenge questions like, Does being beneficiary of a system that benefits me deserve my respect & admiration?
+In the language I grew up with (hindi), another catchphrase, “*Apna kam banta, bhad me jaye janta*” (which roughly translates to: *My work is done, to hell with the public*) carries a similar cynical rhetorical weight, both expressions ask us to accept systemic flaws as inevitable.
+I wanna challenge this status quo by addressing questions like, Does being beneficiary of a system that benefits me deserve my respect & admiration?
 On what basis?
 What happens if the benefit goes away?
 What if I create that system?

 To answer this, we need to be clear on what a “system" is, I have been dealing with this term for the past few months, following key characteristics make a system recognizable: